 2009, Paula launched her first book titled, ‘Footsteps in Time’ a family journey from the earliest of her ancestors arriving in Africa from 1709 - 2009.
 The book launch coincided with her first major solo art exhibition, ‘The Winds of Change’.

-2012, a South African conservation group invited Paula to do a large scale painting of a rhino on ‘World Rhino Day’.
+A South African conservation group invited Paula in 2012, to do a large scale painting of a rhino on ‘World Rhino Day’.
 WESSA (Wildlife and Environment Society of South Africa) offered their stand as a venue during the ‘Sunday Tribune Garden and Home Show’ at the showgrounds, Pietermaritzburg, South Africa.

-2013, Paula donated her time as host and artist in residence for her first African Art Safari to Zimbabwe, raising $6000 for the SAVE Foundation.
+Paula donated her time as host and artist in residence for her first African Art Safari to Zimbabwe, in 2013, raising $6000 AUD for the SAVE African Rhino Foundation.

 In 2014, Paula’s painting ‘To the point’ of an African pale chanting goshawk was shortlisted for exhibition with the ‘David Shepherd Wildlife Artist of the Year’ in London.
 Meeting David Shepherd in person on opening night at the Mall Galleries, Mall Street London was the highlight of her trip.

 2015, Coolamon Rotary, Australia asked for permission to use the image of ‘Tears of the rhino’ for the international One fight, Unite- SAY NO awareness poster campaign.
 The poster is being signed by influential high profile people from all over the world.
-To date among those who have signed are: Dr Jane Goodall, Sir David Attenborough, Noam Chompsky and Ricky Gervais. https://www.facebook.com/rages.one.fight.unite/
+To date those who have signed are: Dr Jane Goodall, Sir David Attenborough, Noam Chompsky, Ricky Gervais among many others. https://www.facebook.com/rages.one.fight.unite/

-Paula’s work hangs in private and corporate collections in Rhodesia/Zimbabwe, South Africa, Mozambique, Portugal, America, Canada, England, France, Scotland, Ireland, Japan, Holland, and Australia.
+Her work is represented in private and corporate collections in Zimbabwe, South Africa, Mozambique, Portugal, America, Canada, England, France, Scotland, Ireland, Japan, Hong Kong, Holland, Germany and Australia.